avinash84319/NetworkReadyPython/readme.md

     flask --app servernode.py run --port 5000
     ```
 This will create a flask server on the current machine which can accept distributed code to be run on this machine. ( do this wherever you want to run distributed code )

+## Config.json

+- redis :- information for redis server
+- user_workspace :- where user project directory is present
+- serve_workspcae :- where server creates required files when running code
+- compiler_workspace :- where compiler creates and stores important code files for it to run
+- rerun :- This if set `True` deletes the workspaces created at the remote servers , if set `False` the workspaces will be reused and not reflect new changes , but is better for storage and latency since new wrokspaces and packages are not installed every time.

 ## Usage ( compiler at main machine )